 10 Energy Saving Solutions You Can Practice Today.

-Swap out your wasteful habits for more practical and conscious styles of energy use.
+Swap out your wasteful habits for more energy-efficient solutions.
 It may take some practice but doing so can not only give you some peace of mind but it will also leave a few extra dollars in your pocket.
-What you do with your savings is up to you!

 So here are a few ways that you can tweak your lifestyle and energy consumption habits to work in your favour.